loomnetwork/transfer-gateway-example/AddingAssets.md

 There's a `dappchain_tokens` view, a `gateway_tokens` view and an `eth_tokens` view: these determine what you see when you click on those tabs in the UI.
 So to track the application flow, you can start in those files.

-## Transferring assets.
+## Transferring assets
+### Eth -> Loom
-Let's transfer an asset from eth -> loom and back.
+Let's transfer an asset from eth -> loom and back, walking through the code calls.

-clicking the "send to DappChain button" calls
+So you're in your UI, clicking the "send to DappChain" button on a card calls
 ```
 sendToDAppChainCard(id)
 ```